aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 VPM Observing Tools
 ^^^^^^^^^^^^^^^^^^^

 Once you start observing you will want to check the quality of your data and make sure that things run smoothly.
-A number of tools have been designed to facilitate this, many of which are similar to those used for GUPPI.
+A number of tools have been designed to facilitate this, many of which are similar to those that were used for GUPPI.

-The VEGAS CLEO Screen
+The CLEO VEGAS Screen
 '''''''''''''''''''''

 .. todo:: replace Observer's Guide reference with link to the upcoming CLEO section on gbtdocs.

-Unlike GUPPI, VEGAS has its own CLEO application that can be used for spectral line and pulsar observing modes (see the GBT Observer's Guide for more information on CLEO).
+Unlike GUPPI, VEGAS has its own :ref:`CLEO application <references/cleo:VEGAS>` that can be used for spectral line and pulsar observing modes.
 There are two ways to launch the VEGAS CLEO application:

 * From the main CLEO launcher, go to **Backends** and select **VEGAS**.
 * Type ``cleo vegas`` from any command prompt.

+.. _fig-VPM-cleo-vegas-screen:
+.. figure:: images/VPM_CLEO.png
+   :alt: CLEO VEGAS screen

-Below is an example of the VEGAS CLEO screen when operating in high bandwidth pulsar mode.
+   This is an example of the VEGAS CLEO screen when operating in high bandwidth pulsar mode.
 Here VPM is configured for coherent dedispersion, so all eight banks are active and configured in the same way.
 However, only the power monitor for Bank A will be in use.
 Note the VEGAS Power Monitor button on the right-hand side.
 The upper panels display information about setup on individual banks.
 The most relevant parameters for pulsar observers are the mode and integration time.
 The bottom panels show the state of the VEGAS managers on each bank.

-.. figure:: images/VPM_CLEO.png

 When using incoherent dedispersion, anywhere from one to eight banks may be active, depending on how the system